srajpand87/OPTpy/README.md

 This repository is a python script with automatic workflows to compute optical responses of materials.
 The script can read geometry data from material sciences repositories as PyMatGen, and other common file formats.
-See a list of examples in the "examples" directory (under construction).
+See a list of examples in the "examples" directory.

 Below we show an example of calculation obtained with this script.